-Study suggests that mortality in heart disease patients lowest for BMI values between 25 and 35
+Mortality in heart disease patients is lowest with BMI values between 25 and 35, which is higher than in recommended prevention guidelines

 The mortality in heart disease patients has been found to be lowest for those with a body mass index (BMI) between 25 and 35 and which is higher that the level recommended in prevention guidelines.
 This was the conclusion of the Stabilisation of Atherosclerotic Plaque by Initiation of Darapladib Therapy (STABILITY) study by researchers from the Department of Medical Sciences, Uppsala Clinical Research, Sweden.